-1. Absolute Positioning - In this mode, the MultiPro's servo board always references the home (or zero) position in a turn instruction and moves a specified distance from the home position.
-For example, the following instruction causes the servo to position itself 50,000 steps from home.
+Absolute Positioning - In this mode, the MultiPro's servo board always references the home (or zero) position in a turn instruction and moves a specified distance from the home position.
+For example, the following instruction turn servo_1 to 50000 causes the servo to position itself 50,000 steps from home.
 The servo automatically turns in the correct direction to reach the new position.